taikedz-mt/babelfish/README.md

 **Note** - this should only be used when providing translations for items whose content is set by players dynamically, for example signs, books, etc.

-For hardcoded text that is provided by mods, please use [inttlib](https://github.com/minetest-mods/intllib) instead.
+For hardcoded text that is provided by mods, please use [intllib](https://github.com/minetest-mods/intllib) instead, until persistent translations are added.

 ## Adding engines

 See the [Engines](Engines.md) file for more information.

+## To-Do

+Still to implement:

+* Saving language preferences
+* Special "persistent translations" call so that a phrase is translated once, and stored for later re-use